You are browsing documentation for an outdated version.

-Kong for Kubernetes is a Kubernetes Ingress Controller built on top
+Kong for Kubernetes is a Kong Ingress Controller built on top

 of Open-Source Kong Gateway.